seekasra/seekasra.github.io/content/publication/conf-paper-fedge/index.md

 ---
-title: 'GreenBytes: intelligent energy estimation for edge-cloud'
+title: 'Architectural blueprint for heterogeneity-resilient federated learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Satwat Bashir
   - Tasos Dagiuklas
-  - Satwat Bashir
+  - admin
   - Muddesar Iqbal

 # Author notes (optional)